-At the Candidacy Exam, students present a brief summary of their research proposal; this may include preliminary research results but should not be a seminar-style presentation.
+At the second year exam, students present a brief summary of their research proposal; this may include preliminary research results but should not be a seminar-style presentation.
 Students will be examined on knowledge of the background subject areas and on their research plans.
 Students are expected to have a good understanding of the goals, directions, importance, and pathways of the proposed research.
-Students should be prepared to propose alternatives and discuss background material concerned with that proposal.
+Students should be prepared to propose alternatives and discuss background material concerned with their proposal.
 Students should also show that they are making reasonable progress towards their doctoral research.
 The Dissertation Committee will determine a Chair (other than the research advisor) for the meeting and that Chair will be responsible for the conduct of the exam.
-The research advisor will be present, but will not participate in the examination except in limited consultation.
+The research advisor will be present, but will only participate in the examination in limited consultation, except when requested by the other committee members.

 The Committee also reviews the student's course work and any progress reports.
 The Committee determines what additional courses, reports, or other study are required if, for any reason, the examination is not satisfactory.
 The Committee may decide to re-examine the student at a later time or recommend dismissal from the program.
 A subsequent review by the student's research advisor as to whether any additional requirements have been met does not necessarily require another meeting of the Dissertation Committee with the student.
-Students should inform the Graduate Office when their candidacy exams are scheduled.
-A report to the Dissertation Committee will be prepared and given to you by the Graduate Program Coordinator before the exam takes place.
+Students should inform the Graduate Office when their second year exam exams are scheduled.
+An electronic document will be shared with the student from the Graduate Program Coordinator before the exam takes place.
+The student will then share the electronic document with their committee, and the committee will document the results.